 - Nature is restorative; so seeing and hearing it makes us feel at home, which means it helps us feel connected and happier.

 - This is confirmed by the array of research (such as James P, Banay RF, Hart JE, Laden F. A Review of the Health Benefits of Greenness.
 Curr Epidemiol Reports.
 2015) that highlights the benefits to include: reduced risk of stress, emotional distress, anxiety and depression.

-Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”, the metaphors nature offers us to increase awareness and understanding of what you are experiencing.
+Nature offers us a multitude of ways to work together, the very act of moving can shift feelings of “stuckness”.
+The metaphors nature offers us to increase awareness and understanding of what you are experiencing.
 The freedom of being out in nature, out of the confines of a room can alleviate any pressure to maintain eye contact and it can improve physical health.

 You do not need to be an “outdoorsy” person or have a high level of fitness because our work will go at your pace and can take the form of walking and talking, using focused creative steps such as mandalas or engaging the senses.
-We may take a route along a path, decide to find sit spots or be near a tree for the entire session which offers the potential for each outdoor session to vary, dependent on your preferences and of course the weather.
+We may take a route along a path, decide to find sit spots or be near a tree for the entire session.
+This offers the potential for each outdoor session to vary, dependent on your preferences and of course the weather.

 I encourage you to consider the benefits of allowing yourself to experience inclement weather to be part of the therapeutic experience and this may feel a little alien to begin with, but it can offer a freedom not always afforded from indoor therapy.

-Market Bosworth Country Park or Normanton Wood is where we will work together outdoors and I have carried out risk assessments, each client is asked to complete one prior to commencing nature therapy to determine suitability.
+Market Bosworth Country Park or Normanton Wood is where we will work together outdoors and I have carried out risk assessments where you will be asked to complete prior to commencing nature therapy to determine suitability.